Wenhao-Jin/HydRA/README.md

 # RBP prediction
-Run the following command by replacing the parts in the upper case, such as the location of your folder that contains the fasta files of your query proteins `/PATH/TO/FASTA_FILE_FOLDER`, the location where you want to store the output files `/PATH/TO/OUTPUT_FOLDER`, and a customized name for this prediction `MAKE_A_NAME_FOR_THE_PREDICTION` (optional).
+Run the following command by replacing the parts in the upper case, such as the location of your folder that contains the fasta files of your query proteins `/PATH/TO/FASTA_FILE_FOLDER`, the location where you want to store the output files `/PATH/TO/OUTPUT_FOLDER`, the location of the ProteinBERT-RBP model file you downloaded previously `/PATH/TO/PROTEINBERT-RBP-MODEL`, and a customized name for this prediction `MAKE_A_NAME_FOR_THE_PREDICTION` (optional).
 For predictions with PPI/PPA data, the file path for the PPI and PPA data is also needed.
+For Yeo lab TSCC user, you could use the `/home/wjin/projects/RBP_pred/RBP_identification/HydRa2.0/data/ProteinBERT/ProteinBERT_TrainWithWholeProteinSet_defaultSetting_ModelFile.pkl` on TSCC for `/PATH/TO/PROTEINBERT-RBP-MODEL` instead.

 (1)	Predicting protein sequences only.
 (On TSCC)